SStorm21/wifi-passphrase-grabber-2.1/README.md

 This will automatically install all the necessary dependencies for the script to work.

 ---

+---

+<p align="center">                     ⚠️ Disclaimer </p>

+---

+This tool is for educational purposes only!
+Do not use for illegal purposes.

 👨‍💻 **Contributions:**\
 Feel free to contribute or report issues by opening an [issue](#) or submitting a [pull request](#).